 6. “The campus bookstore is $$$.
 The student-run used book store will save you $”

 “Don’t buy textbooks until you find out if you need them or not.”

 All three of these comments revolve around purchasing textbooks.
 And, yes, they are EXPENSIVE.
 Some courses will absolutely require them and some you may be able to get away with not ever purchasing.
 Either way, try to find more cost-efficient (but legal) ways to access textbooks.
 Whether you find them online, through used bookstores, or used book Facebook groups.

 Of course, if you’re getting a 78 in the class, your prof is not going to bump you up to a 90.
 But if your hard work has been demonstrated throughout the semester and you can make a strong case for getting that grade to an 80, you should do so!
 Additionally, try communicating your course goals to the prof at the beginning of the semester in your first year of university.
+Their office hours are a great resource to accomplish this and also to find out what they’re looking for in your work.
 This will demonstrate how serious you are about doing well.
 If you tell them you’re aiming for an 80 and try your best but still end up a couple of points short, the professor is much more likely to give you the boost you need.

 That said, don’t expect all profs to give you this pass.
 I’ve been in situations where my grade was bumped.
 However, I’ve been in situations where the prof totally ignored my email for a casual appeal.
 At the end of the day, if you don’t ask, you won’t get it.
 At all.